DisposableCat/devilscreens/README.md

  appear in the GUI in the same order they appear in physical space).
 Each monitor has a checkbox which indicates whether or not DevilScreens will use it.
+- BG color: The color to use for the background of the image windows and text labels.
+- FG color: The color to use for label text.
+Should not be the same as above.
+ - The monitor squares will show the colors selected for both FG and BG.
 - Start Show: Self-explanatory; this starts the show.
 - Quit: Also self-explanatory.